A lattice Boltzmann method for Biot's consolidation model of linear poroelasticity: The lattice Boltzmann method for Biot's consolidation model

 \section{The lattice Boltzmann method for Biot's consolidation model}

 In this section, we propose the LBM for Biot's consolidation model by coupling LBM for the diffusive fluid flow \cite{Seta2013} with LBM for two-dimensional linear elasticity \cite{Boolakee2023,Boolakee2023BC}.
 To this end, we introduce notation conventions and basic definitions first and subsequently present the separate LBMs for diffusive flow and elasticity.
-Then, we discuss the coupling of the two methods and finally elaborate on the LBM implementation of the used initial and boundary conditions.
+Then, we discuss the coupling of the two methods, explain the multi-grid method accelerating the pseudo-timestepping, and finally elaborate on the LBM implementation of the used initial and boundary conditions.